June 12, 2025

 OHSU trains medical students who are as committed to service as they are to science.
 It's research-heavy, equity-driven, and unapologetically competitive.
 This is the school for future physician-leaders who want to shape healthcare systems, not just work in them.

 Getting into OHSU is no joke.
 The average GPA floats around 3.63, and the average MCAT hits 509.
 If you’re from Oregon, your odds go way up.
 About 70% of the entering class are in-state students.
-But don’t think that means it’s easier.
-OHSU looks for maturity, grit, and a clear track record of serving underserved populations.
+That leaves very limited seats for out-of-state applicants, and those spots typically go to candidates with strong ties to the region or a crystal-clear mission fit.
+Translation: if you’re OOS, you need both stats and a compelling reason to be here.

 If your dream is to become a physician who publishes in JAMA, leads a statewide health initiative, or builds a mobile clinic for migrant workers, OHSU’s going to match that energy.
 It’s also ideal if you see yourself staying on the West Coast, especially in Oregon, long-term.